-As competition at the Australian Open heats up in Melbourne, we take a look at the hottest tennis stars, past and present, who are powered by plants.
+With the Australian Open on in Melbourne, we take a look at the hottest tennis players, past and present, who are powered by plants.

 One of the world’s best-known female tennis champions, Martina Navratilova’s list of achievements is staggering.
 The only player in history to have held the number one spot in the world in both singles and doubles for over 200 weeks, she also won a staggering 18 Grand Slam titles and 31 major women’s doubles titles, an all-time record.